What to Expect at Your Virginia Workers Compensation Hearing – Call Workers Comp Lawyer Corey Pollard

 Your heart is beating fast and you start to sweat.
 You look panicked.
 Tens of thousands of dollars in workers compensation benefits, including lifetime medical treatment, temporary total disability payments, and permanent disability compensation, are at stake.
 But you don’t feel prepared and the judge is asking you to present your case at a Virginia workers compensation hearing.

 Are you prepared for your hearing?
 Do you know what testimony to give and what evidence to present?
-Did you conduct discovery so that you could build and develop your case?
+Did you conduct discovery, including interrogatories and requests for production of documents, so that you could build and develop your case?
 Do you know what questions will be asked of you and what questions you should ask other witnesses?

 If you’re going through the Virginia workers compensation claim process, we can help.
 This article explains what happens at Virginia workers compensation hearings and what you can do to increase your likelihood of success.
 A win at your workers comp hearing can help you get not only all the workers comp benefits you deserve but also a top-dollar workers compensation settlement.